AsmundSchei/ThirdpersonShooter/README.md

 Known bugs:
 Ammo empties if swithing to auto shooting mode.
-You have to press P twice to open pause menu
+You have to press P twice to open pause menu.
 File size: 1.37gb

 Special thanks to Matt Aspland, Jason, Reid, Virtus DevSquad, Dave (From EvilEyeGames), Reuben Wards and Ryan Laley